-Our common stock may be delisted from the NASDAQ National Market and transferred to the National Quotation Service Bureau ("Pink Sheets"), which may, among other things, reduce the price of our common stock and the levels of liquidity available to our stockholders.
+Our common stock was delisted from the NASDAQ National Market and transferred to the National Quotation Service Bureau ("Pink Sheets"), which may, among other things, reduce the price of our common stock and the levels of liquidity available to our stockholders.

-If we fail to keep current in our SEC filings, our common stock may be delisted from the NASDAQ National Market and subsequently would trade on the Pink Sheets.
-The trading of our common stock on the Pink Sheets may reduce the price of our common stock and the levels of liquidity available to our stockholders.
-In addition, the trading of our common stock on the Pink Sheets will materially adversely affect our access to the capital markets, and the limited liquidity and reduced price of our common stock could materially adversely affect our ability to raise capital through alternative financing sources on terms acceptable to us or at all.
+Effective August 13, 2004, shares of our common stock were delisted from the NASDAQ National Market as a result of our not being then current on our SEC filings and they are trading on the Pink Sheets.
+The trading of our common stock shares on the Pink Sheets may reduce the per share price of our common stock and the levels of liquidity available to our stockholders.
+In addition, the trading of our common stock shares on the Pink Sheets will materially adversely affect our access to the capital markets, and the limited liquidity and reduced price per share of our common stock could materially adversely affect our ability to raise capital through alternative financing sources on either terms acceptable to us or at all.
 Stocks that trade on the Pink Sheets are no longer eligible for margin loans, and a company trading on the Pink Sheets cannot avail itself of federal preemption of state securities or "blue sky" laws, which adds substantial compliance costs to securities issuances, including pursuant to employee option plans, stock purchase plans and private or public offerings of securities.
 Our delisting from the NASDAQ National Market and transfer to the Pink Sheets may also result in other negative implications, including the potential loss of confidence by suppliers, customers and employees, the loss of institutional investor interest and fewer business development opportunities.
+Although we plan to submit an application to re-list our common stock on the NASDAQ National Market as promptly as practicable after we file this Quarterly Report on Form 10-Q, there can be no assurance as to when, if at all, NASDAQ will re-list our common stock.